Gatherings

 In-person | TUESDAYS AT 10:00AM

-If you are a senior (55+), you are invited to join us for a time of worship and prayer every Tuesday at 10am in the Hub.
-You can register at the door.
-Please contact Pastor Cliff with any inquiries.
+If you are a senior (55+), you are invited to join us for a time of worship and prayer every Tuesday at 10 am in the Gym.
+You can register at the door

 UPCOMING EVENTS